 How fast a pump can pull down a unit also depends on the CFM which is how fast it can move air.
 A 3-5 CFM 2-Stage Vacuum pumps are the most common.

 Refrigerant scales are used to show how much refrigerant a system has taken.
 A refrigerant tank is set on top of the scale and it shows by weight how much refrigerant has been used.
 This is important so that you can charge the customer correctly and know the exact amount going into a system.

-The copper line-sets have to be able to hold a vacuum when putting together so getting good at this is key.
+The copper line sets have to be able to hold a vacuum when putting them together, so getting good at this is key.
 Most techs use Oxy-Acetylene torches to do this work.

 Some copper line sets will not get soldered but screwed together mainly with Mini-Splits.
 A flaring tool will be needed to flare the ends and connect them.

 A good HVAC multimeter will be needed to get accurate readings.

 There are many brands Fluke, Fieldpiece, Klien to name a few.

 I use a Fieldpiece HS36 mainly because I love the Amp Clamp but there are many good ones out there.

 Most companies will have a recovery machine ready for you to use but it is something to keep in mind.

 Thank you for the pics of each item!
 I am considering entering the field and it was very helpful in determining exactly what I need.